unrealwork/atsd-use-cases/USVisaRefusal/README.md

 ### U.S. Visa Dataset and Refusal Rates
 ---------------------------------------

-Let's take a look at the dataset from travel.state.gov, which can be accessed via our archive located in the [Resources](Resources/visas.tar.gz) folder in this repository.
+Let's take a look at a dataset from travel.state.gov, which can be accessed via our archive located in the [Resources](Resources/visas.tar.gz) folder in this repository.
 Alternatively, you can download the Excel file from the [travel.state.gov](https://travel.state.gov/content/visas/en/law-and-policy/statistics/non-immigrant-visas.html) website and save each separate year as its own individual CSV file.
 The title of the Excel file on the travel.state.gov website is **Nonimmigrant Visa Issuances by Visa Class and by Nationality FY1997-2015 NIV Detail Table**.